shawarmaKoders/Hedwig/README.md

 ### Use-Case
 Ideal use-case of Hedwig would be when you have to add chat-rooms in various parts of your app or website, which is not chatting platform per se.
 Hedwig opens a new webosocket connection for every chat room.
-This has been done deliberately so that resources are not wasted (in maintaining websocket-connections) when chatting features are not being used.
+This has been done intentionally so that resources are not wasted (in maintaining websocket-connections) when chatting features are not being used.

 ## Usage
 - Install the dependencies (mentioned in [pyproject.toml](https://github.com/shawarmaKoders/Hedwig/blob/main/pyproject.toml) and [poetry.lock](https://github.com/shawarmaKoders/Hedwig/blob/main/poetry.lock))